 Before implementing CMM, however, enterprises should learn how the model works and what benefits it offers.

 The framework was developed in the 1980s to ensure that government contractors delivered as required.
-It was a creation of the Software Engineering Institute (SEI) at the Carnegie Mellon University.
+It was a creation of the Software Engineering Institute (SEI) at Carnegie Mellon University.
 SEI was established to implement methodologies and protocols in software development to help the United States get a competitive advantage in software engineering.

 The Capability Maturity Model (CMM) was among its first projects.
 SEI was searching for mature processes to improve software development.
 Over the years, CMM evolved to CMMI, capability maturity model integration.